 Best Practices for Marketing Collateral ManagementBest Practices for Marketing Collateral Management https://marcom.com/wp-content/uploads/2020/02/StockSnap_4T6SJTFJ38_780x460-2.jpg 780 460 MarcomCentral MarcomCentral https://secure.gravatar.com/avatar/3d314d33e0f38c107ce720049055970d?s=96&d=mm&r=g

-From e-books to infographics to printed brochures, today’s businesses are constantly creating a wealth of assets and marketing collateral to support their branding and creative efforts.
+From e-books to infographics to printed brochures, today’s businesses are constantly creating a wealth of assets and marketing collateral to support their branding and creative efforts to support their business goals.
 Why?
 Let’s think about the buyer’s journey.
 As a brand, it takes time and effort to gain the trust of your potential customers, but how can you accomplish this?
 Because most Americans are now exposed to 4,000 to 10,000 ads each day, it’s important for brands to refine their marketing efforts by connecting with their audience and presenting a clear message.

 Taking inventory of your marketing assets is an essential first step in marketing collateral management, whether you already have management software in place or if you’re conducting a first-time audit.
 Once you’ve conducted an audit of all of your content, whether it be business cards, infographics, or anything in between, you can begin to categorize these materials.
 Taking a detailed inventory of your marketing materials will tell you just what you’re working with.